William John Miles: Activism

 Miles was a secularist.
 In about 1912 he founded a local branch of England's Rationalist Press Association, which subsequently became the Rationalist Association of New South Wales.
 In the same year he published a pamphlet titled The Myth of the Resurrection of Jesus, the Christ.
 However, he resigned from the Rationalist Association in 1920 after a quarrel with other members.

 During World War I, Miles was active in the movement against conscription and gave speeches in The Domain.
 In private correspondence he repeatedly expressed hopes for a German victory, apparently on the grounds that this would encourage Australia's independence from Britain.
 In 1916, Miles began writing for Robert Samuel Ross's Magazine of Protest, Personality and Progress.
 Around the same time he made attempts to form an Australia-First Committee and an Advance Australia League.

-In 1936, Miles established The Publicist, a "a pro-monarchical, pro-fascist, pro-Aboriginal, anti-British, anti-communist and anti-Semitic monthly" with himself as editor.
+In 1936, Miles established The Publicist, "a pro-monarchical, pro-fascist, pro-Aboriginal, anti-British, anti-communist and anti-Semitic monthly" with himself as editor.
 He developed a close relationship with writer P. R. Stephensen, whom he employed as a "literary adviser".
 He shared Stephensen's nationalist views and published his work The Foundations of Culture in Australia in 1936, which became influential among the Jindyworobak Movement.
 Miles also published Xavier Herbert's debut novel Capricornia in 1938.
 He also financed the Aborigines Progressive Association and its related publication The Australian Abo Call.